dav793/FileDistributor/README.md

 # FileDistributor

-HTTP server to put up files for download.
+HTTP server to put local files up for download.

 Originally made to easily share files to other devices in my local network (i.e. to my phone).